mbulut/wp-vscode-skeleton/README.md

-# wp-vscode-skeleton
+# WordPress VS Code Skeleton

-A template repo for Wordpress development using a vscode devcontainer
+A template repo for Wordpress development using a vscode devcontainer.

+Use this repository as a template to bootstrap your own WordPress site project.